YisuiDenghua/my-hyprland-simple/README.md

 # my-hyprland-simple
 A simple configuration of Hyprland

-Requirements, Nix, Home Manager with Flake enabled, Linux NixOS is not strongly required.
+Requirements： Nix, Home Manager with Flake enabled, Linux.

+NixOS is not strongly required.

 Files here should be put into `~/hm/`, if you prefer somewhere else, you should change the directories in `flake.nix` and `hyprland/hyprland.conf` file.